rafaro/deigmata/README.md

-# Deigmata
+# DEIGMATA

-**Deigmata** is a research-driven project focused on enhancing the **visual exploration of knowledge graphs** through interactive and user-centered methodologies.
+**DEIGMATA** (DEIGMATA Enhances Interactive Graph Management And Traceable Analysis) is a research-driven project focused on enhancing the **visual exploration of knowledge graphs** through interactive and user-centered methodologies.
 As the volume and complexity of structured semantic data grow, interpreting and extracting meaningful insights from knowledge graphs becomes increasingly challenging.
 This project proposes a **methodological process** that leverages **exploratory visualization techniques** to improve interaction and facilitate insight generation.

 ## Objectives